-Take a step to reducing your carbon footprint
+Take a step to reduce your carbon footprint

 Each year, New Zealand discards 15.5 million tonnes of waste each year.
 That is 3,200kg for every kiwi!
 Right now we only recycle 28% of this waste.